synrais/ArduinoOBI-Auto-RP2040/README.md

 - 🔒 **Lock status** — LOCKED or UNLOCKED, with the specific failure codes at fault listed
 - 💡 **Status LED** — RP2040 Zero onboard NeoPixel LED shows device state at a glance
 - 🛠️ **Auto-unlock** — performs a charger-style unlock sequence automatically on locked packs
-- 🔧 **Frame repair** — comprehensively repairs all known corrupt fields whilst preserving all salvageable battery data
+- 🔧 **Frame repair** — comprehensively repairs all known corrupt frame fields whilst preserving all salvageable battery data
 - 🔐 **Omega lock** — sets the original Makita charger lock nibble (nybble 34) non-zero if GPIO0→GPIO1 bridged — Recoverable

 No configuration.
 No button presses.
 Just insert the battery and it runs.
 Remove it and the device waits for the next one.